10 Best Solar Companies in Gilroy, CA

 You might be pleasantly surprised at how short it takes to get a return on investment from your solar panels.
 In perennially-sunny Gilroy, you could make enough from your solar panels to recoup your investment in 6.9 years per 5 kW of rated capacity at maximum.

-The answer will depend on your specific needs and goals.
-In most cases, monocrystalline solar panels are the most efficient for homes in Gilroy.
-However, if you have a limited budget, then you may want to consider thin-film or polycrystalline solar panels.
-When selecting a solar company, make sure to ask about the types of solar panels a contractor offers and the benefits and drawbacks of each.
+The best type of residential solar panel will depend on your specific needs and goals.
+In most cases, monocrystalline solar panels are the most efficient for houses in Gilroy.
+However, if you're looking at a more frugal option, then you could thin-film or polycrystalline solar panels.
+When selecting a solar company, make sure to ask about the brand names and models of solar panels an installer offers and the benefits and drawbacks of each.

 Other Gilroy, CA Home Services